Hypothyroidism symptoms are vast…

 Unfortunately, most people in modern day do not eat organ meats, seafood and fish on a regular basis, where the power-packed versions of these nutrients lie.
 Hence, a “thyroid” imbalance or problem may present on paper, where, in actuality, you just aren’t getting enough nutrition.

-Some simple hacks for including more of these foods and nutrients—especially organ meats and seafood in your diet?
+Some simple hacks for including more of these foods and nutrients in your diet are:

 - Consider making liver capsules to consume like “pills” or liver meatballs once or twice per week for organ meats